-Orientation materials typically include the Corporation's policies with respect to disclosure and communications, Code of Business Conduct and

-Ethics, whistleblowing procedures, trading blackout periods and insider reporting, in addition to policies supporting strong corporate governance, such as Board diversity and shareholding requirements, along with Board and committee mandates to fully understand the scope of their responsibilities.
+Orientation materials typically include the Corporation's policies with respect to disclosure and communications, Code of Business Conduct and Ethics, whistleblowing procedures, trading blackout periods and insider reporting, in addition to policies supporting strong corporate governance, such as Board diversity and shareholding requirements, along with Board and committee mandates to fully understand the scope of their responsibilities.
 The Corporation's most current management information circular, annual information form, annual report and other continuous disclosure documentation are also provided for review.
 New Board members meet with the Corporation's President and CEO, Senior Vice-President and Chief Financial Officer and other senior managers to discuss financial statements and financial procedures, the Corporation's organizational structure and the nature and operation of its business.
-New directors may also attend site visits to gain further understanding of the pressure treated wood manufacturing process.
+New directors also attend site visits to gain further understanding of the pressure treated wood manufacturing process.
+Annually, Board meetings are coupled with comprehensive manufacturing facility tours to allow Board members to better ascertain the challenges and resource requirements of each division as well as the overall production network.

-The Board of Directors provides continuing education to its directors in the form of reports and educational materials submitted with Board materials summarizing the latest market and industry trends as well as detailed developments in the areas of legal and accounting principles, corporate governance rules, ESG considerations compensation practices and other significant changes affecting their responsibilities.
+The Board of Directors provides continuing education to its directors in the form of reports and educational materials submitted with Board materials summarizing the latest market and industry trends as well as detailed developments in the areas of legal and accounting principles, corporate governance rules, ESG considerations, compensation practices and other significant changes affecting their responsibilities.
 These reports may come from senior executives within the organization who provide first-hand industry expertise or from external independent consultants, many of whom support their reports with formal presentations given at regularly scheduled or specially designated Board or Committee meetings.
-Recent educational programs offered to the entire Board have included presentations by key management to enhance directors' understanding of key aspects of the Corporation's business, which included strategic railway tie margin analysis and capital expenditure project highlights, key performance targets, utility pole preservative supply and management, a detailed report by the enterprise risk management team in addition to presentations by external advisors on growth strategy frameworks as well as emerging and best practices in executive compensation and governance.
+Recent educational programs offered to the entire Board have included presentations by key management to enhance directors' understanding of key aspects of the Corporation's business, which included strategic railway tie capital expenditure and ESG projects, procurement highlights, key performance indicators and social impact activities, utility pole strategies regarding preservatives, human resources and fibre in the context of anticipated capacity requirements, a detailed report by the enterprise risk management team as well as presentations by external advisors on growth strategy frameworks in addition to emerging and best practices in executive compensation, Board share ownership requirements and audit firm rotation.
 To further facilitate ongoing education, the Corporation maintains a paid subscription for all directors in a third-party resource dedicated to providing director education opportunities, governance materials and director professional development programs.